UBC-MOAD/docs/bash_config.rst

     You probably don't need to do this on your laptop because :file:`.bash_profile` likely already exists, and you shouldn't change it until you know what you are doing and why.

-Use the :command:`nano` text editor to create a new :command:`.bash_profile` file:
+Use the :command:`nano` text editor to open the :file:`.bash_profile` file:

 .. code-block:: bash

     $ nano .bash_profile

 The ``.`` at the beginning of the file name is important!
-Type,
-or copy/paste the following lines into the file:
+Ensure that the file contains the following lines:

 .. code-block:: bash
+    # .bash_profile

+    # Get the aliases and functions
     if [ -f "$HOME/.bashrc" ]; then
         . "$HOME/.bashrc"
     fi